-Pursuant to the Trust Deed, the Depositary provides depositary services to the Fund and to each of the Portfolios in accordance with the provisions of the AIFM Legislation.
-The Trust Deed also provides that the Depositary may use other sub custodians, agents and nominees for the safekeeping of the assets of the Fund (each a "Sub-Custodian").
-The Depositary must exercise all due care, skill and diligence in the selection and appointment of the Sub-Custodians and must exercise all due skill, care and diligence in its periodic review and ongoing monitoring of such Sub-Custodians.
-The Trust Deed provides that the liability of the Depositary shall not be affected by delegation unless the Depositary has discharged itself of liability in accordance with the AIFM Regulations.
+Pursuant to the Trust Deed, the Trustee provides Trustee services to the Fund and to each of the Portfolios in accordance with the provisions of the AIFM Legislation.
+The Trust Deed also provides that the Trustee may use other sub custodians, agents and nominees for the safekeeping of the assets of the Fund (each a "Sub-Custodian").
+The Trustee must exercise all due care, skill and diligence in the selection and appointment of the Sub-Custodians and must exercise all due skill, care and diligence in its periodic review and ongoing monitoring of such Sub-Custodians.
+The Trust Deed provides that the liability of the Trustee shall not be affected by delegation unless the Trustee has discharged itself of liability in accordance with the AIFM Regulations.

-The Depositary shall be liable to the Fund or to the investors of the Fund for the loss of financial instruments held in custody by the Depositary or by a sub-custodian to whom the custody of such assets has been delegated and in the case of such a loss the Depositary shall return a financial instrument of identical type or the corresponding amount to the Fund without undue delay unless the Depositary can prove that the loss has arisen as a result of an external event beyond its reasonable control, the consequences of which would have been unavoidable despite all reasonable efforts to the contrary.
-The Depositary shall also be liable to the Fund, or to the investors of the Fund, for all other losses suffered by them as a result of the Depositary's negligent or intentional failure to properly fulfil its obligations pursuant to the AIFM Regulations or for any losses arising from the Depositary's fraud, wilful default, recklessness or bad faith in the performance or non-performance of its duties.
+The Trustee shall be liable to the Fund or to the investors of the Fund for the loss of financial instruments held in custody by the Trustee or by a Sub-Custodian to whom the custody of such assets has been delegated and in the case of such a loss the Trustee shall return a financial instrument of identical type or the corresponding amount to the Fund without undue delay unless the Trustee can prove that the loss has arisen as a result of an external event beyond its reasonable control, the consequences of which would have been unavoidable despite all reasonable efforts to the contrary.
+The Trustee shall also be liable to the Fund, or to the investors of the Fund, for all other losses suffered by them as a result of the Trustee's negligent or intentional failure to properly fulfil its obligations pursuant to the AIFM Regulations or for any losses arising from the Trustee's fraud, wilful default, recklessness or bad faith in the performance or non-performance of its duties.

-Pursuant to the Trust Deed, the Depositary and its sub-custodian or other delegate are indemnified out of the assets of the Fund against all costs, demands and expenses (including reasonable legal and professional expenses and costs and charges properly incurred in enforcing or attempting to enforce this indemnity) which the Depositary itself or acting through its sub-custodian or other delegate may suffer or incur in acting as Depositary in connection with the deed.
-The Depositary shall not be indemnified for any such losses which arise as a result of the Depositary's negligent or intentional failure to properly fulfil its duties thereunder or the loss of financial instruments held in custody, or negligence, fraud, or wilful default in the performance of its duties,.
+Pursuant to the Trust Deed, the Trustee and its Sub-Custodian or other delegate are indemnified out of the assets of the Fund against all costs, demands and expenses (including reasonable legal and professional expenses and costs and charges properly incurred in enforcing or attempting to enforce this indemnity) which the Trustee itself or acting through its Sub-Custodian or other delegate may suffer or incur in acting as Trustee in connection with the deed.
+The Trustee shall not be indemnified for any such losses which arise as a result of the Trustee 's negligent or intentional failure to properly fulfil its duties thereunder or the loss of financial instruments held in custody, or negligence, fraud, or wilful default in the performance of its duties.
 In certain circumstances set out in the Trust Deed either party may terminate the agreement by notice in writing as described under "Termination".